 Documentation

-You can learn about how to install and use the EyeLink Plugin for PsychoPy in its User Manual:
+To learn how to use the EyeLink Plugin for PsychoPy, please refer to the EyeLink Plugin for PsychoPy User Manual.

 - Windows: C:/Program Files(x86)/SR Research/EyeLink/SampleExperiments/Python/